Pseudo-Sid26/MedicoRAG-system/README.md

 2. **🔧 Processing Pipeline**: Documents are processed using OCR (if needed), text extraction, and chunking

-3. **🔢 Embedding Generation**: Text chunks are converted to vector embeddings using state-of-the-art models
+3. **🔢 Embedding Generation**: Text chunks are converted to vector embeddings using custom TF-IDF implementation

-4. **💾 Vector Storage**: Embeddings are stored in ChromaDB for efficient similarity search
+4. **💾 Vector Storage**: Embeddings are stored in FAISS for efficient similarity search

 5. **💬 Query Processing**: Users ask medical questions in natural language

-6. **🔍 Retrieval**: System performs semantic search to find most relevant document chunks
+6. **🔍 Retrieval**: System performs semantic search to find most relevant document chunks using FAISS

-7. **🤖 Answer Generation**: LLM generates evidence-based responses with proper citations
+7. **🤖 Answer Generation**: Groq LLM generates evidence-based responses with proper citations

 ---